NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 	User have the following options:

 	* **Case1** : users can provide a range of input variables (bounds) and a simulation model.
-After initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
-Given current predictions, the next optimal simulation point is optimized such that expected gain is maximized.
+After the initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
+Given current predictions, the next optimal simulation point is optimized such that the expected gain is maximized.
 	* **Case2** : users can provide pairs of input-output dataset
 	* **Case3** : users can provide input data points and a simulation model